kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 12 assignment

+Please complete the transcription begun in class (audio and timings are provided on the [Unit II Guide](as3-unit2.html)): Haydn III:31, ii., mm.
+1–8 (0:00–0:12).
+Follow the instructions for the November 19 assignment.
+Due by noon on Friday.

 ## December 10 assignment

 Please complete the transcription begun in class (audio and timings are provided on the [Unit II Guide](as3-unit2.html)): Haydn III:44, ii., mm.
 1–6 (0:00–0:26).
 Follow the instructions for the November 19 assignment.